-Product Stewardship is the "act of minimising health, safety, environmental and social impacts, and maximizing economic benefits of a product and its packaging throughout all lifecycle stages.
+Product Stewardship is the "act of minimizing health, safety, environmental and social impacts, and maximizing economic benefits of a product and its packaging throughout all lifecycle stages.
 The producer of the product has the greatest ability to minimize adverse impacts, but other stakeholders, such as suppliers, retailers, and consumers, also play a role.
-Stewardship can be either voluntary or
+Stewardship can be either voluntary or required by law" (Product Stewardship Institute 2013).
+Stewardship with veterinary pharmaceutical companies can play an important role in minimizing the environmental impact of NSAIDs.